markuspg/EcoLabLib/README.md

 ## Further acknowledgements

 For full functionality all of the above mentioned programs should be installed and configured in the laboratory.
 Installation and configuration are described in detail in every tool's *doc* folder.

-Currently *EcoLabLib* and the supporting programs are only known to work properly on Linux.
-Setups with a Linux server and Windows clients and vice versa were also tested, but only to a minimum amount.
-Additions and fixes (especially for the build procedure) for Windows systems are very welcome.